-\2 Accounts receivable trade
+\1 Accounts receivable trade

-The large increase compared with the same quarter and interim period in the previous fiscal year was mainly attributable to growth in the sales of Sponsor Site, etc.
+The increase was mainly attributable to growth in personal services and Sponsor Site sales.

-\3 Accounts payable other

-The large increase compared with the same quarter and interim period in the previous fiscal year was mainly attributable to growth in payables.

-\4 Payment of income taxes and other taxes
+- \2 Accounts payable other The increase was mainly attributable to growth in payables. - \3 Payment of income taxes and other taxes Payment was in accordance with the interim tax payment.

-Payment for the first half increased in accordance with the payment made on the tax return submitted for the previous quarter.